May 19, 2022

 If you’re looking for some ideas, EdApp has a comprehensive list of workplace safety training topics.
 We’ve also outlined a number here for you to think about:

 Available for free in EdApp’s editable course library, New Hire Safety Orientations is a course created by Risk Management Inc. that aims to seamlessly integrate office safety training into onboarding programs for new employees.
 This 15-part course provides your employees with a strong foundation for workplace safety.
-It also provides an action plan for emergency situations and dives into different forms of safety training for certain situations (such as using Personal Protective Equipment (PPE), electrical safety, and many more).
+It also provides an action plan for emergency situations and dives into different forms of staff safety training for certain situations (such as using Personal Protective Equipment (PPE), electrical safety, and many more).

 In EdApp, courses are delivered through a microlearning approach that breaks down overwhelming information into bite-sized lessons.
 Since microlessons are focused specifically on key information, they are proven to improve knowledge retention and increase the course completion rate among learners.
 This course also adds gamification features that make learning more engaging and improve knowledge retention.

 This Safe Use of Machinery course is designed to arm you and your teams with employee safety for using machinery, especially on construction safety.
 But every industry has its own unique situations that present hazards and this course covers the most used machinery tools to help minimize risk and fatalities.

 You will learn about what protective wear you should be wearing, things to do prior to operating machinery, and how to operate different machines.
 EdApp’s short, bite-sized course is filled with interactive elements while remaining highly informative to enhance your learning experience.